Apply Now arrow

 Use a Merchant Cash Advance

 A merchant cash advance (MCA) provides a small business owner with a lump sum amount in exchange for a percentage of future sales.
-In many agreements, the lump sum amount (plus fees) is due within a year.
-So, this financing option is typically suitable for a small business owner who needs more cash over the next few months but expects to be in a much stronger financial position within the next year.
+Often, the lump sum amount plus loan fees are due within a year.
+So, this financing option is typically suitable for a small business owner whose business needs more cash over the next few months but expects to be in a much stronger financial position within the next year.

-Here’s what is good about MCAs: you may be able to qualify with a credit score of 525-550.
+Here’s what’s good about MCAs: you may be able to qualify with a lower credit score.
 The problem with MCAs, however, is the fees are usually high.
 You could end up paying a triple-digit APR when it’s all said and done – this is more likely if your sales are higher than expected, as the MCA gets paid back faster.

-For a new small business owner who has a can’t-miss idea, an MCA could work out very well.
-Say you want to run a $10,000 marketing campaign that you expect to directly lead to at least $50,000 in sales.
-In this case, an MCA might be the smart choice.
+An MCA loan could work out very well for an entrepreneur with a good business idea.
+Say you want to run a $10,000 marketing campaign you believe will lead to at least $50,000 in sales.
+In this case, an MCA might be a smart choice.

-Like a merchant cash advance, a term loan provides you with upfront cash… but that’s where the similarities end.
-With Biz2Credit, you can get a term loan with a payment plan of between 12 to 36 months and a loan amount between $25k and $500k.
-The rate is as low as 7.99%, making term loans a reasonably priced small business financing option.
-There are strict requirements – many lenders ask for $250k in annual revenue, a credit score of 660, and 18 months in business.
+Like a merchant cash advance, a term loan provides upfront cash.
+But that’s where the similarities end.
+There are strict requirements, however.
+Many lenders ask for $250k in annual revenue, a credit score of 660, and 18 months in business.

-A term loan is a good option for small business owners who have long-term working capital needs.
-If you don’t expect working capital to improve for 18 months, for example, a 24+ month term loan could make a huge difference to your small business.
+A term loan is a good option for small business owners with long-term working capital needs.
+If you don’t expect working capital to improve for 18 months, a 24+ month term loan could make a huge difference to your small business.
+The main thing is you don’t want to wait until you have negative working capital to apply for a business loan because you’d have a harder time getting it approved.

-A business line of credit is like a cross between a business loan and a business credit card, as you borrow what you need when you need the money – and only pay interest on the amounts borrowed.
+A business line of credit is like a cross between a business loan and a business credit card.
+You borrow what you need when you need the money and only pay interest on the amounts borrowed.
 As such, a business line of credit is an ideal way to meet potential cash shortages.

 The Bottom Line

-In a perfect world, your working capital and liquidity ratios would always be really strong… and you’d never have to borrow money to meet short-term financial obligations.
+In a perfect world, your working capital and liquidity ratios would always be strong, and you’d never have to borrow money to meet short-term financial obligations.
 But in reality, your business could run into trouble at some point – you never know when that might happen.

 That’s why it’s important to use an online small business funding platform that connects small business owners to funding options and products that fit their needs, like Biz2Credit.
-We’ve provided over $7 billion in small business loans and financing for more than 200,000 companies, including Saunders Landscape Supply.
-Don Saunders, the owner of the company, needed $50,000 to purchase inventory.
-We gave him repayment terms that were right for his business, and he ended up seeing a “significant increase in sales” after partnering with Biz2Credit.
+We’ve provided over $7 billion in small business funding for more than 200,000 companies, including Saunders Landscape Supply.
+Don Saunders, the company’s owner, needed $50,000 to purchase inventory.
+We gave him repayment terms that were right for his business, and he saw a “significant increase in sales” after partnering with Biz2Credit.

 Learn more about how Biz2Credit can help your small business meet its working capital needs.